mdevils/api-typescript-generator/docs/interfaces/index.CommonOpenApiClientGeneratorConfigPostprocess.md

 • `Optional` **eslint**: `boolean`

 If true, runs ESLint on the generated files.
+ESlint should be installed in the project and the configuration should be present.
+This postprocess step can take a long time for large schemas.